Banner

 • Difficulty: Challenging

-After another delicious breakfast, we walk 2 hours downhill to Chillca and Arequipapampa.
-We pass small villages with views of Andean valleys with native trees and flowers.
+After another delicious breakfast, we will walk for about 2 hours downhill to Chillca and Arequipapampa.
+We will pass small villages with views of Andean valleys covered with native trees and flowers.
 Some of the fauna you can expect to see are: chachacoma, q’euña, orchids, begonias, and bromeliads that decorate the landscape.

-The descent becomes easier towards Camicancha (2,930m/9,612ft), where our van will pick us up.
+The descent will become easier towards Camicancha (2,930m/9,612ft), where our van will pick us up.
 We will take the train around 4:00pm to Aguas Calientes where we will enjoy a celebratory dinner and spend the night in a comfortable hotel.
 You’ve earned it.

 • Meals: Breakfast – Lunch – Dinner